Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Introduction

 Over the past decade, there has been a substantial increase in research focused on the application of machine learning to dynamical systems.
 Neural networks have played a particularly important role, as a variety of promising techniques based on neural network architectures have been developed.
 In particular, reservoir computing~\cite{jaeger2004harnessing, esp1, rc2023survey} has been successfully utilized to learn and predict the dynamics of complex systems, including chaotic models.
 Reservoir computing refers to a broad class of recurrent neural networks, wherein the reservoir has its own nonlinear dynamics and only a linear output layer is trained to match the observational data.

 In this paper, we explore the predictive capabilities of echo state networks (ESNs) in the context of spatiotemporal chaos.
 An echo state network is a simple reservoir computing architecture with the echo state property~\cite{jaeger2001echo,jaeger2002NIPS,maass2002real,buehner2006,jaeger2007echo,esp3, esp1}.
-We introduce a novel methodology that integrates ESNs with transfer learning (TL).
-Our goal is to demonstrate that this novel methodology significantly enhances predictive performance when predicting changes in long-term statistical behavior that result from varying model parameters.
+We \revisiontwo{utilize a} methodology that integrates ESNs with transfer learning (TL)~\cite{inubushi2020transfer, chen2022predicting}.

+It is often useful to model a physical process using a nonstationary dynamical system.
+Here, the dynamical model itself varies in time and may have time-dependent parameters.
+It is challenging to develop machine learning (ML) models that can track parametric changes in nonstationary dynamical systems.
+In particular, data in a new parameter regime might be missing, or insufficient to properly train a de novo ML model.
+There exists substantial recent work on developing ML models that can track such time-dependent parametric changes~\cite{patel2021nonstationary, patel2023tipping, pershin2023tipping, bury2021tipping, kong2021tipping, xiao2021bifurcation}.

+In this paper, we integrate ESNs with transfer learning to predict changes in long-term statistical properties of spatiotemporally chaotic PDEs that result from instantaneously jumping from one parameter regime to another.
+Our work here complements existing work on developing ML models that can track parametric changes, as this existing work assumes parameters evolve continuously in time.
+The idea is that a well-trained ESN in the original parameter regime will maintain predictive power in the new parameter regime, provided the training of the ESN is updated with an additional amount of data from the new parameter regime.
+We now describe this idea mathematically.

 We describe our approach in the context of flows on metric spaces.
 Let $(M,d)$ be a metric space and let $\Phi : M \times [0, \infty ) \to M$ be a continuous map that defines a flow on $M$.
 That is, we have $\Phi^{t+s} = \Phi^{t} \circ \Phi^{s}$ for all $s,t \geqslant 0$, where $\Phi^{t} (\cdot ) = \Phi (\cdot , t)$.
 Think of $M$ as a function space and $\Phi$ as a flow on this function space generated by an evolution partial differential equation.
 Research at the interface of machine learning and dynamical systems has asked the following question.
 Can $\Phi$ be learned for predictive purposes?